 Offering studies across a range of screen media, analysing their histories, evolution and embedding in everyday life.
 The program encourages students to explore a variety of cultural texts, sites and practices from a range of interpretive angles.

-The Screen and Cultural Studies program is recognised nationally and internationally for its innovative teaching, scholarship and research; in 2012, Cultural Studies at Melbourne was awarded the highest rating of 5 in the Excellence in Research Australia (ERA) national report.
+The Screen and Cultural studies program is recognised nationally and internationally for its innovative teaching, scholarship and research.

 The program is taught by staff who are prominent researchers in their areas of expertise, including:

 - Hollywood and global entertainment (theme parks, and transmedia)

 - Asian media (China, Hong Kong, Taiwan and Singapore)

 - Migration and media globalization